MEPs ponder how to fight tax havens

 As experts reckon that about 80 percent of tax dodging activities still have to be disclosed, MEPs want to "keep the finger on the wound and maintain political pressure," MEP Simon said.

 "We can find the fight but not in the short term", he warned.
-"If you see this as a 100-meter race, you should be desperate and give up all hope.
+"If you see this as a 100-metre race, you should be desperate and give up all hope.
 You have to see it as a marathon, and we are only at kilometre five, six, or seven," he said.